TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-04-20-how-to-hydrate-arrays-to-objects-via-constructor.md

     <br><br>
     Recently, I introduced [Symfony Static Dumper](/blog/2020/03/16/statie-is-dead-long-live-symfony-static-dumper) that uses YAML to store data in your Symfony application.
 You where this goes... how can **we turn this YAML into objects**?

-tweet: "New Post on #php 🐘 blog: ..."
+tweet: "New Post on #php 🐘 blog: How to Hydrate Arrays to Objects via Constructor"
 tweet_image: "/assets/images/posts/2020/easy_hydrator_twig.png"
 ---